techankitk/Plant-Disease-Detection/README.md

 ## Usage 🌿

-Once the application is running, open your web browser and navigate to [http://localhost:8501](http://localhost:8501).
+Once the application runs, open your web browser and navigate to [http://localhost:8501](http://localhost:8501).
 Upload an image of a plant leaf, and the system will predict if it is affected by any disease.

 ## Model Training 🧠